'The Lord of the Rings: The Rings of Power': First Reactions Are Here

 Twitter reactions to Amazon's highly anticipated TV series The Lord of the Rings: The Rings of Power have started to pour in from folks who have already watched the first two episodes, which are set to drop together on Prime Video on Sept.
 1 (or Sept.
 2, depending on your time zone).

-Journalists referred to what they've seen as "grand, bold and ambitious," "a cinematic experience" and "a spectacular sight to behold."
+Critics referred to what they've seen as "gorgeous to look at," "grand, bold and ambitious" and "a cinematic experience."

 Author Neil Gaiman also chimed in on the social media platform, calling the first episodes "really, really fun."